ABOUT

 Award-winning Architectural Visualizer & Photographer

-Over three decades, I’ve turned pixels into passion projects, earning nods like Autodesk “Master” and winning the Tektronix International Design Visualization Competition.
-But trophies aside, what excites me is the chase—the thrill of making a render so real you’d swear you could walk into it, or a photograph that pauses time just long enough to tell a story.
+Over three decades, I’ve turned pixels into passion projects.
+Honors like Autodesk “Master” and the Tektronix International Design Visualization Competition are part of the journey, but it’s the chase that drives me.
+The thrill of crafting a render so real you’d swear you could walk into it, or capturing a photograph that holds time still just long enough to whisper a story.

 Abu Dhabi’s busy downtown at sunrise, photographed from the 98th floor of a tallest structure in the Capital of the UAE